Graduate Studies

 435G Applied Data Mining for Business Decision Making.
 (3) This course provides an introduction to data mining methods for business applications.
 Students will learn the basics of data selection, preparation, statistical modeling and analysis aimed at the identification of knowledge fulfilling organizational objectives.
 Prerequisite: DS 303 or STAT 276 or permission of instructor.

 480G Predictive Analytics.
-(3) A survey of topics in predictive analytics methods and techniques essential for business analytics.
+(3) A survey of topics in predictive analytics methods and techniques essential for business analysts.
 Topics include time series regression, logistic regression, neural networks, decision trees, ensemble models, and simulation models for understanding the effect of uncertainty.
 Not open to students who have already completed DS 580.
 Prerequisites: DS 490 or CS 114, and 6 s.h. of either STAT or DS coursework; or permission of the instructor.

 489G Seminar in Contextual Business Analytics.
 (3) An industry, case study, focused course that explores topics relevant to applying business analytics models and theories to current corporate projects.
 Exact topics will change based on instructor expertise and market trends.
 Prerequisites: DS 490 or CS 114, and 6 s.h. of additional DS coursework; or permission of the instructor.